eprbell/rp2/docs/user_faq.md

 ### How to Handle Airdrops?
 Mark the transaction type as AIRDROP.
 RP2 will collect all such transactions together in the tax_report_us output.
 Also read question on [which tax forms to file](#which-crypto-tax-forms-to-file).

+### How to Handle Gifts and Donations?
+Mark the transaction type as GIFT or DONATION: this applies to IN transactions (if receiving the crypto) or OUT transactions (if giving the crypto).

 ### How to Handle Hard Forks?
 Mark the transaction type as HARDFORK.
 RP2 will collect all such transactions together in the tax_report_us output.
 Also read question on [which tax forms to file](#which-crypto-tax-forms-to-file).